Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

-Though the term ``quasi-integrability'' is frequently employed in literature, mathematically it is still a bit obscure.
-One nice straightforward definition of a quasi-integrable system is a PDE that has only a finite number of exact conservation quantities.
-We will investigate the quasi-integrable systems from this simple perspective, whose solutions resemble solitons in the integrable system, and have just four conservation quantities.
+Though the term ``quasi-integrability'' is frequently employed in literature, it is still obscure mathematically.
+One nice, straightforward definition of a quasi-integrable system is a PDE that has only a finite number of exact conserved quantities\footnote{In \cite{Ferreira:2013nda,terBraak:2017jpe}, the authors give more thorough discussions about the concept of quasi-integrability. }.
+The quasi-integrable systems we investigate in this paper are based on the simple definition above.
+Their solutions resemble solitons in the integrable system and have just four conservation quantities.
 This paper investigates a well-known quasi-integrable system in two space dimensions that embody the underlying KdV dynamics for the stability of their vortex solutions.
-The PINNs analysis detects a signal resulting from partial conservation of the quantities, which will be seen in the next section.
-In \cite{Ferreira:2013nda,terBraak:2017jpe}, the authors give more thorough discussions about concept of the quasi-integrability.
+The PINN analysis detects a signal resulting from partial conservation of the quantities, which will be seen in the next section.